soaljack/EarnLLM/docs/DEVELOPMENT.md

 3.  **Seed a Development User**

-    This script creates a test user, assigns them the 'Starter' plan, creates a billing account, and generates an API key.
+    This script creates a test user (`test-user@example.com`), assigns them the 'Starter' plan, creates a billing account, and generates an API key.

     ```bash
     npm run seed:dev-user